Gregory P. Floyd, Ph.D., Director

 Genevieve Pinto Zipp, PT, Ed.D., FNAP, Director

-The Center for Interprofessional Education in Health Sciences (CIEHS) is the result of the School of Health and Medical Sciences’ (SHMS) faculty-led Task Force on Interprofessional Education’s (IPE) strategic planning efforts to create meaningful and cross-disciplinary educational and research experiences for students, faculty and clinical partners in order to further develop SHMS’ person-centered care mission.
-Innovative research opportunities, meaningful scholarship activities and the Center’s interprofessional “Journey of Professional Transformation” provide a solid foundation for continuous growth, ground-breaking developments and, ultimately, synergistic collaboration amongst health professions.
-Specifically, the “Journey of Professional Transformation” which engages SHMS students in “5 On-Line Synchronous Learning.
-Core Signature IPE Experiences” and “4 On-Line Asynchronous Learning Modules” provides graduate students a rich and meaningful 2 yearlong continuum of engagement in IPE experiences that develop the skillsets needed for effective communication and teaming across healthcare professions.
-A cornerstone of the CIEHS is interprofessional involvement from across and beyond the Seton Hall community.
+The Center for Interprofessional Education in Health Sciences (CIEHS) is the result of the School of Health and Medical Sciences’ (SHMS) faculty-led Task Force on Interprofessional Education’s (IPE) 2012 strategic planning efforts to create meaningful and cross-disciplinary educational and research experiences for students, faculty, and clinical partners.
+CIEHS through its sponsored interprofessional learning experiences actively supports the SHMS’ person-centered care mission.
+Innovative research opportunities and meaningful scholarship activities rooted in a team science approach along with the Center’s interprofessional “Journey of Professional Transformation” provide a solid foundation for continuous growth, ground-breaking developments and, ultimately, synergistic collaboration amongst health professions.

 Michael A. Taylor, Ph.D., Director